taco-ops/nebulift/README.md

 3. **Share data**: If willing, share problematic images that don't classify correctly
 4. **Suggest features**: What would make this more useful for your workflow?

-### 🎯 Beta Testing Goals
-- Validate accuracy across different telescope/camera combinations
-- Optimize performance for various hardware configurations
-- Identify edge cases and improve artifact detection
-- Gather user experience feedback for UI/workflow improvements

 **Contact**: Open a GitHub issue or discussion - we're actively monitoring and will respond quickly!

 ## �🤝 Contributing & Community

 **Found a bug?** Open an issue! **Have an idea?** We'd love to hear it! **Want to contribute?** PRs are welcome!

-This project is designed to grow with the astrophotography community.
-Whether you're:
-- 🔭 An observatory operator with specific needs
-- 🧑‍💻 A developer who wants to improve the algorithms
-- 📊 A data scientist interested in astronomical ML applications
-- 🏭 A systems admin deploying on Kubernetes clusters

-There's a place for you here!

 ## 🙏 Acknowledgments